hrubanj/webpage/_posts/2023-05-21-journeymans-guide-notes-on-sql-queries.markdown

 Even though, you can just copy-paste most of your Postgres queries and run them in Snowflake, these databases are useful for entirely different purposes.
 While Postgres is optimized for quickly fetching individual rows, Snowflake shows its strength on large data aggregations.
 On the flipside, you probably shouldn't build a data lake on Postgres, and you should definitely avoid using Snowflake for low-latency applications.
-I used to joke that every query takes a couple of seconds in Snowflake--no matter whether you are retrieving one row or performing an aggregation over millions of rows.
+I used to joke that every query takes a couple of seconds in Snowflake—no matter whether you are retrieving one row or performing an aggregation over millions of rows.
 Of course, it works up to a point, once you get to really large table, even Snowflake queries take minutes or hours.
 More generally, Postgres is an online transactional processing (OLTP) database, and Snowflake is an online analytics processing (OLAP) database.
 Use OLTP if you need low latency, and OLAP if you need heavy aggregations.